The Information on This Page is Intended For Those Who Have Never Rented Before, or Who have Never Rented an Apartment in Virginia…

 The lease that King & Queen Apartments, uses follows the Virginia Residential Landlord and Tenant Act (VRLTA), also known as “the Act”.
 The Act is Virginia state law that outlines the rights and responsibilities of landlords and tenants in the Commonwealth of Virginia.
 The portion of the Code of Virginia that pertains to the VRLTA can be found here or a copy of the Act is available from the Virginia Department of Housing and Community Development at http://www.dhcd.virginia.gov/.

 This law does not cover all living situations; it does not apply to dorms, Greek housing, or some single-family residences and condominiums.
 However, the VRLTA applies to single-family dwellings if the owner owns more than ten dwellings or if the owner owns more than four single-family residences or condominium units located within a city or any county having either the urban county executive form (i.e. Fairfax) or county manager plan of government (i.e. Arlington), the VRLTA applies.
 Single-family dwellings may be covered under the VRLTA if there is a clause in the lease that states the VRLTA will apply.
-Not all rental properties automatically fall under the VRLTA; however, multifamily properties, like apartment complexes, do, regardless of the number of apartment units the landlord rents; however there are some exemptions to the law noted in §55-248.5.
+Not all rental properties automatically fall under the VRLTA; however, multifamily properties, like apartment complexes, do, regardless of the number of apartment units the landlord rents; however there are some exemptions noted in Virginia law.

 As you can see, it can be confusing.
 The bottom line is, it is much better to be in a lease agreement that is under the VRLTA than to be protected solely by the provisions of the lease.